jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### itemref

-So far the image is not associated with the Photograph or any items on the page.
+So far the image is not associated with the Photograph or any child items on the page.
 That needs to be fixed, because a rich snippet for a Photograph is unlikely to show up without a value for the `image` property.
 The problem is that the image is not nested within the same `div` where the